edsu/jackattack/README.md

 * collect.py - collects tweets that mention @jack or @yoyoel from the filter stream
 * ids.txt - a list of tweet ids collected so far
-* network.py - generate a edge list suitable for Gephi
+* hashtags.py - generate a CSV of users and hashtags
-* network.csv - output of network.py
+* mentions.py - generate a list of users and who they are mentioning
+* retweets.py - retweet network (with timestamp for partitioning)

 ## Run